San Diego Supercomputer Center

 Grant in 2020

-Curated Networks, founded in 2019 and based in Santa Cruz, California, specializes in innovative link-layer and network-layer routing solutions.
-The company aims to transform traditional static network configurations by introducing a dynamic approach that enhances quality of service, policy-based routing, and 5G slicing capabilities.
-By providing a comprehensive suite of performance and policy options within a secure, default-deny framework, Curated Networks enables network operators to adopt either centralized or distributed architectures.
-This approach is designed to reduce network fragility, streamline administration, and lower operational costs, thereby offering a more flexible and efficient networking solution.
+Curated Networks, founded in 2019 and headquartered in Santa Cruz, California, specializes in developing innovative link-layer and network-layer routing and forwarding technologies.
+The company aims to transform traditional network configurations by introducing a dynamic quality of service (QoS) and policy-based routing (PBR) framework that accommodates 5G slicing.
+Curated Networks provides a comprehensive suite of performance and policy options within a default-deny security environment, allowing network operators to deploy both centralized and distributed architectures.
+This approach enhances network resilience, simplifies management, and lowers operational costs, addressing the challenges of static networks and improving overall efficiency for operators.

-Orbit Fab, Inc. is a company focused on developing orbital propellant depots to support satellite servicing and expand the operational capabilities of space assets.
-Founded in 2018 and headquartered in San Francisco, California, the company provides various products, including the Rapidly Attachable Fluid Transfer Interface (RAFTI) for on-orbit refueling and docking, as well as prototypes of rigid and flexible tankers for the International Space Station (ISS).
-By creating the necessary infrastructure for in-space fuel supply, Orbit Fab aims to foster a growing market for satellite maintenance and new industries such as space tourism, manufacturing, and mining.
-Their technology enhances the flexibility and operational lifespan of satellites, enabling operators to acquire fuel and materials as needed, thus transforming the way satellites are serviced in orbit.
+Orbit Fab, Inc. is a company focused on developing orbital propellant depots to support satellite servicing operations.
+Founded in 2018 and headquartered in San Francisco, California, Orbit Fab creates infrastructure that offers satellite propellant supply in Earth orbit, thereby enhancing the operational capabilities of both existing and new space assets.
+Its product offerings include the Rapidly Attachable Fluid Transfer Interface (RAFTI) for on-orbit refueling, as well as various prototypes for rigid tankers designed for the International Space Station (ISS).
+By enabling more flexible fuel management, Orbit Fab aims to facilitate the growth of a sustainable in-space market that supports a range of industries, including communications, Earth observation, space tourism, manufacturing, and mining.

 Pearl Street Technologies